 Monterey pine (Pinus radiata) is a species of pine tree native to Mexico and the central coast of California.
 Though the tree is used in various ways (including as pulpwood) and is cultivated worldwide for lumber, it's actually considered rare and endangered in its preferred habitats.
 Its quick growth rate and arrow-straight trunk make it a very popular landscape tree in the same regions with suitable conditions.
 The 3- to 6-inch-long dark green needles are clustered in groups of three, and the dark brown seed cones are 3 to 6 inches long, oval in shape.
 Monterey pine has a very deep taproot that makes it ideal for growing in dry locations.

 Monterey pine is normally planted as small nursery container-grown specimen—or simple seedling—in early spring or fall.
 It is one of the fastest-growing of all pines, adding 3 to 6 feet per year.
 In ideal conditions, the tree can reach 80 feet within 20 years.
 There are instances of older trees approaching 200 feet in height.

 |Plant Type||Evergreen tree|

-To reach their majestic heights, Monterey pines need a fairly rich soil with good drainage.
-It grows best in soils with a fair amount of sandstone nearby, hence its propensity for flourishing in specific coastal areas, like dunes or coastal bluffs.
-The soil must reach down deep to allow plenty of space for the roots; if the roots hit rock the tree may become unstable over time.
-If conditions are right, these trees can be effective for erosion control.
+To reach their majestic height, Monterey pine trees need to be planted in fairly nutrient-rich soil with good drainage.
+The tree also grows best in soil that has a fair amount of sandstone nearby, hence its success growing in coastal areas, like dunes or bluffs.
+The soil surrounding the tree must be very deep in order to allow plenty of space for the roots; if the roots hit a rock, the tree can become unstable over time.

 Temperature and Humidity